1927 World Snooker Championship: Summary

 Tom Dennis and Fred Lawrence played their match on 9 and 10 December at the Lord Nelson Hotel, Carlton Street, Nottingham.
 Dennis led 5–3 after the first day.
 Although Dennis won the first frame on the second afternoon, Lawrence won the other three to leave the match level at 6–6.
 In the evening session Dennis won the first two frames to eliminate Lawrence 8–6.

 Joe Davis and Joe Brady met on 29 and 30 December 1926 in Cable Street, Liverpool.
 Davis won all four frames in the afternoon and led 5–3 at the end of the first day.
 The match ended 10–5 on the second day, with Davis having achieved a winning margin at 8–5.

 Tom Carpenter and Nat Butler played their match on 31 December 1926 and 1 January 1927 at Thurston's Hall.
-Eight frames were played on the first day, in two sessions.
+There were eight frames played on the first day, in two sessions.
 The score was 2–2 after the afternoon but Carpenter won all four in the evening to lead 6–2.
 Butler won the first frame on the second day but Carpenter won the next two to win 8–3.

 The first semi-final saw Joe Davis meet Albert Cope over three days from 31 January to 2 February in Birmingham.
 On the first day Davis won the four afternoon frames and three of the four in the evening to lead 7–1.
 On the second day Davis extended his lead to 10–1 before Cope won three successive frames.
 Davis still led 11–4 overnight, just one frame from victory.
 On the final day Davis won the first frame to take the match 12–4.
 He took two more frames in the afternoon to lead 14–5 and eventually won 16–7.
 Cope made a 60 break in frame 21, winning the frame 87–24.
 Cope's break of 60 was the highest made in the tournament, and in recognition of this Cope would receive a commemorative certificate from the BACC.
 The break remained the best in the Championship until Davis made a 61 in the 1929 final.